At a Glance

 ✨Show Your Passion for Biology

 Make sure to express your enthusiasm for the subject during the interview.
-Share specific examples of what excites you about biology and how that passion can translate into engaging lessons for students.
+Share specific examples of what excites you about biology and how you can inspire students to appreciate it too.

 ✨Demonstrate Your Communication Skills

 As a teaching assistant, you'll need to communicate effectively with both students and teachers.
-Prepare to discuss how you've successfully explained complex concepts in the past or how you would approach helping students who struggle with certain topics.
+Prepare to discuss how you've successfully explained complex concepts in the past or how you would approach helping students with varying abilities.

 ✨Highlight Your Organisational Skills